 School of Music

-Bryan FIne Arts #213
+Bryan Fine Arts #213

 He is thoroughly committed to his students’ development as future educator/musicians as is proven by the successes of his students.
-He has been called upon to act as a clinician state-wide and as an adjudicator for regional and state music contests and also has presented masterclasses at universities throughout the US.
+He has served as a clinician and adjudicator for regional and state music contests and also has presented masterclasses at universities throughout the US and abroad.

 An active performer, Dr. Womack performs frequently with the Nashville and Knoxville Symphonies and other ensembles in the region.
 While in Texas, he served as principal bassoon of the San Angelo Symphony and contrabassoonist of the Lubbock Symphony Orchestra.
 He also performed regularly with the Fort Worth Symphony, the San Antonio Symphony, and the Abilene Philharmonic.
 He has also performed with several period-instrument ensembles including Apollo’s Fire and Tafelmusik.

 Dr. Womack is a member of and has performed at numerous Conferences of the International Double Reed Society, most recently at the 2021 IDRS virtual conference.
 At the 2010 conference in Norman, OK, his own composition Rustic Celebration for woodwind trio was premiered.
 The work is currently in print with Prairie Dawg Press.